 You'll want a collar for your puppy to hold their ID tags, just in case!
 But have them go "naked" in their crate.
 And it's best to walk your puppy by attaching their leash to a harness.
 See why further below.

 Choose a leash that feels good for you to hold!
 There are lots of materials, weights, and types to choose from — even super long ones for exploring.
-And remember, puppies don't come preprogrammed to know how to walk on leash!
+Remember, puppies don't come preprogrammed to know how to walk on leash!
 That comes with training and practice.

 The first few days can be stressful in a new home.
 Puppies respond well to calming dog pheromones, white noise, and many pups love having a Snuggle Puppy in their crate, which mimics their littermates for better sleep.